What Music Festivals Are Coming Back in 2021?

 Isle Of Wight Festival

 Despite Spain being ready for a summer full of music and festivity, the UK has decided to move its Isle Of Wight Festival from the original June dates to September 16-19.
 This decision allows for the easing of coronavirus restrictions and better chances of a successful festival.
 The lineup is full of talented musicians like Duran Duran, Liam Gallagher, and David Guetta.
 Organizers have expressed the possibility of additional headliners being announced in the months to come.
+Tickets are now available.

 Which music festivals have been cancelled?